Orchestrator#

 Step 1: Initialize ConfigOptions#

-Since we are launching multiple databases within the experiment, the SmartRedis ConfigOptions object is required when initializing a client in the application.
-We use the ConfigOptions.create_from_environment() function to create three instances of ConfigOptions, with one instance associated with each launched Orchestrator.
-Most importantly, to associate each launched Orchestrator to a ConfigOptions object, the create_from_environment() function requires specifying the unique database identifier argument named db_identifier.
+Since we are launching multiple Orchestrators within the Experiment, the SmartRedis ConfigOptions object is required when initializing a Client in the application.
+We use the ConfigOptions.create_from_environment function to create three instances of ConfigOptions, with one instance associated with each launched Orchestrator.
+Most importantly, to associate each launched Orchestrator to a ConfigOptions object, the create_from_environment function requires specifying the unique Orchestrator identifier argument named db_identifier.

-For the single-sharded database:
+For the single-sharded Orchestrator:

 1# Initialize a ConfigOptions object